 - GCE ‘N’/’O’ Level English Language – grade C6 and above, or

-Students will need to achieve minimally a 50% pass to be awarded the credits for each module and obtain a total of 120 credits in order to graduate.
+Students will need to achieve at least a 50% pass to be awarded the credits for each module and obtain a total of 120 credits in order to graduate.

 Local Students are required to meet a minimum of 80% attendance for each module in order to complete the course.